Most people don’t see themselves as having the personal power or influence to make a compelling difference in climate change.

 The most significant way designers and engineers can address the climate-change challenge is by designing for higher productivity.
 Increased productivity requires maximizing value (output) while minimizing costs (inputs, such as energy and material resources).
 In terms of architecture and construction, that could mean designing buildings that use less energy.
 On the manufacturing side, it could be designing products that last longer and use less virgin material.
 One thing is certain: Energy and resource productivity is paramount in all forms of design.

-Designers and engineers who are aiming for higher productivity—and thus addressing climate change—typically employ these five approaches:
+Designers and engineers who are aiming for higher productivity—and thus addressing climate change in their designs—typically employ these five approaches:

 1. Ask Energy-Productivity Questions Up Front.
 From the start, asking questions such as, “What is the energy implication of this design decision?” or “How will this choice increase energy and resource productivity?” ensures designers and engineers keep costs down while adding value.
 It’s important to raise these questions early—such as when choosing a building’s site or selecting a material for a new product—and often, thereby setting the precedent for continued sustainable design choices throughout the life of the project.
 Those seemingly small decisions add up to big impacts.